-- 3.1 Youth on Track is a trial strategy for reducing juvenile offending through improved early intervention and post release support.
-It aims to do this by: - (a) identifying young people at risk of offending; - (b) identifying needs that contribute to the risk of those young people offending; and
+- 3.1 Youth on Track is a trial strategy for reducing juvenile re-offending through improved early intervention.
+It aims to do this by: - (a) identifying young people at risk of re-offending; - (b) identifying needs that contribute to the risk of those young people offending; and

-- (c) addressing those needs at an early stage before offending becomes entrenched, through case management and the provision of appropriate evidence-based interventions for the young person. - 3.2 The NSW Government will implement Youth on Track in eight NSW Police Force Local Area Commands (Mid North Coast, Manning Great Lakes, Lake Macquarie, Port Stephens, Newcastle City and Blacktown, Mount Druitt and Quakers Hill) until 31 December 2015. - 3.3 The Bureau of Crime Statistics and Research (BOCSAR) will formally evaluate the effectiveness of Youth on Track.
-If proven successful, Youth on Track will be implemented in other areas of NSW.
+- (c) addressing those needs at an early stage before offending becomes entrenched, through case management and the provision of appropriate evidence-based interventions for the young person. - 3.2 The NSW Government will continue to implement Youth on Track in eight NSW Police Force Local Area Commands until 30 June 2017. - 3.3 Pending further review, the Department of Justice may expand Youth on Track to another three sites (five NSW Police Force Local Area Commands) until 30 June 2019. - 3.4 The Bureau of Crime Statistics and Research (BOCSAR) and the Cultural and Indigenous Research Centre Australia (CIRCA) will formally evaluate the effectiveness of Youth on Track.
+If proven successful, Youth on Track may be implemented across NSW.